 Cultural Events in Oslo and the Region This October

-October is filled with music, outdoor events, and cultural events in the Oslo region.
-Don’t miss the famous music and film festivals, as well as exciting events in Fredrikstad, Horten, and Halden.
+October is filled with music, outdoor events, and cultural events in Oslo and the region.
+Don’t miss the spooky tours in Oslo and Horten, as exciting animation festival in Fredrikstad.
 Discover what’s happening in Oslo and the region this October!

 Photo: CH - VisitNorway.com